urbanframe/sunlight-intensity/README.md

 # Configuration

-Configuration of the integration requires the longitude latitude and rotation of your property.
-This information can be obtained from Google Earth.
+Configuration requires the longitude, latitude and rotation of your property.
+This information can be obtained from [Google Earth](https://earth.google.com).

 Change the latitude and longitude format to decimal, using the settings.
 The longitude and latitude can be seen in the bottom right hand corner.